niharikabhavaraju/api_provider/README.md

 # README

-Run this api api application on port 3000 by starting rails server : rails s
+Run this  api application on port 3000 by starting rails server : rails s

 On accessing http://localhost:3000/products we can get the list of products,